mijay/Shell/README.md

 Shell
 =====

 Simple app providing console (text-based) user interface with command history and autocomplete.
+And written in c#.